Viagra was the first FDA-approved oral Erectile Dysfunction (ED) treatment in the United States.

-Consuming Sildenafil with moderate levels of alcohol may be safe.
+Consuming Sildenafil (Viagra) with moderate levels of alcohol may be safe.

-Alcohol worsens the side effects of Viagra, such as headaches, flushing, dizziness, etc.
+Alcohol interacts with Sildenafil and worsens its side effects, such as headaches, flushing, dizziness, etc.

 Heavy alcohol drinking increases the likelihood of experiencing these symptoms.

-Consuming alcohol may have no discernible effect on Viagra or how it functions.
+Consuming alcohol may have no discernible effect on Sildenafil or how it works.

 Nonetheless, it may slow down various bodily functions, including getting an erection.

-As a result, you should avoid taking Viagra and drinking alcohol together.
+As a result, you should avoid taking Sildenafil (Viagra) and drinking alcohol together.